 NOTICE: If your hitch ball has an excessive flat spot on top, the latch may not engage properly.
 If the latch does not catch, check with your dealer or hitch installer before trailering.

 When connecting the trailer to your tow vehicle, use the following procedure:

 - Raise the tongue with the trailer jack.
-Position the trailer tongue directly over the ball, and lower the jack until the tongue goes all the way down over the ball. - 2.
-Press down on the latch until it locks on the ball with a "click." - 3.
-Insert the locking pin into the tongue.
-Lock pin hole is on the side of the tongue. - 4.
-When all weight is off the trailer jack, pull the jack lock pin and rotate the jack to the horizontal position and re-lock the pin. - 5.
-Attach the safety cables to the tow vehicle hitch.
-Cross the cables and wrap them around each other once or possibly twice allowing just enough slack to permit tight turns of the vehicle and trailer. - Plug the trailer lights connector to the vehicle harness. - 7.
+Position the trailer coupler directly over the tow vehicle ball, and lower the jack until the coupler goes all the way down over the ball. - 2.
+Ensure that the coupler latch top is flush with the coupler and has closed over the ball.
+If it does not automatically close, press down on it until it closes. - 3.
+Insert the locking pin into the coupler.
+Lock pin hole is on the side of the coupler. - 4.
+When all weight is off the trailer jack, pull the jack lock pin and rotate the jack to the horizontal position and re-lock the pin. - Attach the safety cables to the tow vehicle hitch.
+Cross the cables and wrap them around each other once or possibly twice allowing just enough slack to permit tight turns of the vehicle and trailer. - 6.
+Plug the trailer lights connector to the vehicle harness. - 7.
 Clip the brake lockout cable to the vehicle hitch.